ech1/SwampScript/UDP/Python/README.md

 this is a work in progress for now, i don't recommend using it until i'm done testing it thoroughly

 # Setup
-get python3 on your windows machine (use microsoft store to do that) pip install --upgrade pip pip install scapy colorama psutil and you're good to go!
+get python3 on your windows machine (you can use microsoft store to get it) pip install --upgrade pip pip install scapy colorama psutil and you're good to go!